-My housing story: Rose Andrew
+My learning story: Rose Andrew

 'I took a module in housing as part of my degree and I was hooked': Rose Andrew, who works for Wheatley Group as part of the GEM (Graduate Employment Mentoring) programme, shares what inspired her to take the first steps in her career in housing.